 Information on the animals to be transported is gathered by age, weight, and size.
 Based on this, the crate size determines the amount of space that will be needed to be booked on the airliner.
-A search of which flights are available to the New York area that allow the transport of Live Animals, begins with the preference of destination airports being- JFK International Airport; LaGuardia, and Newark Liberty.
-When none of these are available, the search is expanded to Philadelphia or Miami International, with the later choice being coupled with ground transport to the New York area.
-Once a viable flight is found, a request for booking is placed, which can only be done 10 days before the transport date.
+A search of which flights are available to the New York area that allow the transport of Live Animals, begins with the preference of destination airports being- JFK International Airport; LaGuardia Aiport, and Newark Liberty Airport.
+When none of these are available, the search is expanded to Philadelphia or Miami International, with the latter choice being coupled with ground transport to the New York area.
+Once a viable flight is found, a booking request is placed, which can only be done 10 days before the transport date.
 Once the final booking is made, all necessary paperwork is gathered from a licensed veterinarian, including medical records, travel certificates, and airline documents.
 The travel certificate is only valid for 10 days and must specify the breed and an acclimation letter if needed.
-The breed must be stated by a professional as some breeds are banned from traveling in cargo, particularly short-snouted dogs that could suffer breathing stress such as Bulldogs, Pugs, Boxers, and others considered brachycephalic.
-The acclimation letter is also needed if the temperature on any of the stops along the journey are below 45 degrees Fahrenheit.
+The breed must be stated by a professional as some breeds are banned from traveling in cargo, particularly short-snouted dogs that could suffer breathing stress, such as Bulldogs, Pugs, Boxers, and others considered brachycephalic.
+The acclimation letter is also needed if the temperature at any of the stops along the journey is below 45 degrees Fahrenheit.
 On the day of transport, the rescue must arrive at the cargo area three hours before flight departure in order to process the check-in, which includes crate inspection by regulatory agencies.
 The crate must be in good condition, properly sized, clean, with a water bowl, food attached, and sealed with plastic ties.
 Once IATA official gives the green light and there are no other issues, such as excess luggage or sudden transport of dry ice, the animals are loaded onto the airplanes and their journey home to the United States begins.
-Since its founding Proud Rescuers of Puerto Rico has saved over three hundred dogs/puppies and over 200 cats/kittens.
+Since its founding, Proud Rescuers of Puerto Rico has saved over three hundred dogs/puppies and over 200 cats/kittens.

 Amongst the dozens of rescue organizations and shelters on Long Island, where Proud Rescuers is based, is Yorkie 911 Rescue, Inc. Founded in 2010 by Heidi Walker, then becoming a 501-c-3 non-profit shortly after, this organization assists Luz Santiago in coordinating the ground transport, fostering, and re-homing of many of Proud Rescue’s small breed dogs (those under 15 pounds) upon their arrival to New York Metro area airport.

 In addressing the crisis of animal overpopulation, the fact remains that each year the number of euthanized animals exceeds the number rescued by every transport group combined.
 It is critical that spay and neuter efforts are promoted in order to prevent tomorrow’s animals from becoming today’s rescues.
-The number of euthanized animals can be dramatically reduced if more people adopt those that are rescued, rather than purchasing pets.
+The number of euthanized animals can be dramatically reduced if more people adopt those that are rescued rather than purchasing pets.
 Whether by air or by ground, fostering or adopting saves the life of a loving, deserving animal and opens up a space for another one who desperately needs it.

 Saving one animal won’t change the world, but for that one animal, the world will change forever.